Rahul4623/Rahul4623/README.md

 Currently Working On

-VLSI Internship @ NIT Rourkela — RTL Design with FPGA IMPLEMNTATION And RTl to GdSII Flow Chemistry Research- MEDIUM TO HIGH ENTROPY MANGANESE OXIDES FOR ENERGY ENVIRONMENTAL APPLICATIONS
+VLSI Internship @ NIT Rourkela — RTL Design with FPGA IMPLEMNTATION And RTl to GdSII Flow Chemistry Research- Medium to high Entropy Manganese Oxides For Energy and Environmental Applications

 Tools & Technologies